6. The Statue & the Stone

 Each kingdom expanded by adding all of the previous kingdom’s territories to their own.
 Babylon added Judea, Medo-Persia added Babylon and Greece added Medo-Persia to it’s territory.

-- Rome did not conquered the whole of the previous kingdom (Greece)
+• Rome did not conquer the whole of the previous kingdom (Greece)

 The fourth Gentile Kingdom

-Whatever it is, we do know that it will not be supported by Saints whose names are in the Lamb’s book of life.
+Whatever the Beast is, we do know that it will not be supported by Saints whose names are in the Lamb’s book of life.

 Rev 13:8